 Satisfactory Academic Progress.
 To comply with current federal regulations, the Financial Aid Office at the University of Wisconsin-Whitewater will monitor the progress of students toward degree completion requirements.
-In order to receive and continue to receive financial aid, graduate students must comply with the following two components of satisfactory progress:
+In order to receive and continue to receive financial aid, graduate students must comply with the following three components of satisfactory progress:

-•Minimum grade point average and
+•Minimum cumulative grade point average (3.0)

 Standard for Grade Point Average.
 All undergraduate students (including transfer students) are required to have a cumulative 2.0 grade point average by the end of their second academic year.
 Special students (students seeking a second degree) are required to maintain a cumulative 2.0 grade point average at all times, and graduate students are required to maintain a cumulative 3.0 grade point average and/or be in good standing in their program.